na-na-hi/renget/archive/how2playba.md

 >What should I do after my initial rolls?
 Do I roll without a spark?
 You want to save up for a spark before rolling. **Do not roll without a spark**, because you can get fucked really hard.
+After that do whatever.
+You can follow [a banner guide](https://rentry.org/how2playba#banner-guide) or roll for who you like.
+Make sure to always have 1 spark ready for the anniversary banner.

 >I have X amount of rolls into the banner, but I already rolled the banner unit.
 Should I keep going?
 Play it by ear.
 It's always nice to save some extra rolls for the future, but as a rule of thumb I'd say above 150 rolls you just keep going.
 It depends on whether you like or want the other girl too (if applicable).

 >I just got a ten roll ticket!
 Do they expire?
-The only things that expire are the 3* guarantee ticket you can buy (with real money) during anniversaries and the 10 roll ticket you get from the Grand Raid.
+The only tickets that expire are the 3* guarantee ticket you can buy (with real money) during anniversaries and the 10 roll ticket you get from the Grand Raid.
 You get a notification if something in your inventory expires soon, and you can see when they expire in your inventory and in the gacha menu.

 >I have a 10 roll ticket from the Grand raid and a regular ticket, which one is used first?